ceviherdianinsight/workshop/README.md

 * Customer Segmentation Strategies: Data-Driven Marketing in Banking
 * Churn Prediction and Retention Tactics: A Data Science Approach for Banking
 * Customer Sentiment Analysis
+* Transforming KPIs with Predictive Analytics: Strategies and Techniques

 ____